crossle/VitamioMediaPlayerDemo/README.md

 VitamioMediaPlayerDemo
 =====================

-VitamioMediaPlayerDemo is an standalone Android library designed to facilitate the use of the multimedia.
+VitamioMediaPlayerDemo is an standalone Android library designed to facilitate use Vitamio.
 Please reference this as Android library when you used.

 ![Screenshot](https://raw.githubusercontent.com/yixia/VitamioMediaPlayerDemo/master/vitamio_screenshot.png)